derekpaulsen/cs764_project/paper/paper.md

 contention.

-In this paper we will examine the problem of concurrent tail inserts into B-Trees and the current algorithms for concurrency control in B-Trees.
+In this paper we will examine the problem of concurrent tail inserts into B-Trees and current algorithms for concurrency control in B-Trees.
 We will start by reviewing related work on B-Trees.
-Next we discuss the problem of tail inserts in depth, why it is an issue, and where it might arise.
+Next we discuss the problem of tail inserts, why it is an issue, and where it might arise.
 We then propose a solution and give preliminary experimental results to show its effectiveness in dealing the with the problem.
-Finally, we will discuss our findings and suggest directions for future research.
+Finally, we will discuss our findings and suggest directions for future work.

 ## 2 Related Work